-Satyam, a South Indian law student, is faced with the murder of her beloved cousin, who has been poisoned by her own brother in an honor killing.
+Satyam, a South Indian law student, is faced with the murder of her beloved cousin, who has been poisoned by her brother in an honor killing.
 The girl was going to marry a Dalit (outcaste) boy and dishonor her family.
 The police rule it a suicide.
-Satyam, a timid woman, is convinced it was murder but is paralyzed by grief and fear.
-Soon she is faced with compelling evidence of murder from the family servants.
+Satyam, a timid woman, is faced with compelling evidence of murder from the family servants.

 The story weaves back and forth between Satyam’s courage and fear, between action and paralysis, as she tries to pressure the police to re-open the case.
-The police continue to turn a blind eye to caste violence, and men start threatening and intimidating her.
 Her only allies, her elderly father and the family’s 70 year-old cook, assist her but sometimes wane in their commitment to Satyam’s cause.
-Finally, the murderous cousin is arrested, but soon afterwards thugs attack Satyam and injure her.

-Soon after the murderer’s arrest, the police intimidate the chief witness who recants.
-The murderer is released.
-Thugs then attack Satyam and injure her, and she almost gives up.
-Fate intervenes, and the murderer is arrested on unrelated charges and is killed in jail.
-At school, a new female law professor becomes her mentor.
-Satyam continues her fight for justice by joining a lawsuit against the police for their inaction in a variety of Dalit cases, including her cousin’s case.
+Satyam’s “coming out” – both as an outspoken human and as a lesbian- grows with the support and mentorship of her human rights law professor.
+Satyam continues her fight for justice after her cousin gets out of jail by joining a lawsuit against the police for their inaction in a variety of cases involving caste-based violence.
 She starts to vocally defend gay rights in her school.
-And the Indian Supreme Court, after almost a decade of court battles, issues it’s iconic September 2018 ruling decriminalizing homosexuality.
-Satyam is invited by her mentor to argue the case in school, and she does with vigor.
+And the Indian Supreme Court, after almost a decade of court battles, issues its iconic September 2018 ruling decriminalizing homosexuality.
+Satyam is invited by her mentor to argue the case in the classroom, and she does with vigor.

-This story is a realistic tale of one modern Indian woman’s external and internal fight for the right to love.
-Personal freedom, especially in marriage, is limited in this unequal, caste-based and homophobic society.
-Family pressure is powerful.
-Women’s freedoms are limited.
-And caste violence continues.
-Satyam’s name means Truth.
-Her heart contains the dilemma of so many women in rapidly changing societies: to be true to oneself and face the consequences, or to remain safe in the shelter of traditional roles and culture.
+Satyam’s Tamil name means Truth.
+Her heart contains the dilemma of so many women in rapidly changing societies: to be true to oneself and face the consequences, or to remain safe in the shelter of traditional roles.